helio-fm/helio-sequencer/Docs/getting-started.md

  * one challenge is to keep the UI both simple or even minimalistic and not disorienting at the same time,
  * another challenge is to keep the UI look and behave consistent across all platforms, especially desktop and mobile

-If something feels misleading to you —  I beforehand apologize, feel free to [report](https://github.com/helio-fm/helio-workstation/issues/new) that to help me identify the main friction points.
+If something feels misleading to you — apologizes, feel free to [report](https://github.com/helio-fm/helio-workstation/issues/new) that to help identifying the main friction points.

 ### Workspace navigation